johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/command-line-and-cluster-reference-sheet.md

     cd                    #change directory
     pwd                   #show current directory path
-    ls                    #list directory content
-    ps aux                #list running processes - example: all, usage statistics, processes not executed from the terminal cat                   #print content of file
+    ls                    #list directory content - also see 'find' below ps aux                #list running processes - example: all, usage statistics, processes not executed from the terminal cat                   #print content of file
     myvar='somevalue'     #variable assignment
-    date +%Y%m%d%H%M%S    #get a formatted date as YYYYMMDDHHMMSS wc                    #count words or lines etc. use -l for lines.
+    date +%Y%m%d%H%M%S    #get a formatted date as YYYYMMDDHHMMSS wc                    #count words or lines etc. use -l for lines tail -f               #print tail updates from file in real time

     mkdir -p foo/bar/baz  #make directory and any intermediate directories if they do not exist

+Navigate to the previous diectory (go back)

+    cd -

+Show command history

+    history

+    history -w /dev/stdout            #print to stdout, which also excludes those pesky row numbers so you can copy multiple commands at once

 ## Data formatting and delimeter separated files
 https://astrobiomike.github.io/unix/six-glorious-commands